Skip to Content

 Sharing is caring!

-This delicious baked sockeye salmon recipe is made in foil is a simple and succulent dish.
-It's easy to make and you'll love the flavor!
+This delicious baked sockeye salmon recipe is made in foil and is a simple and succulent dish.
+It's a delicious meal that's easy to make, and you'll love the flavor!

-This is the best way to cook sockeye salmon because it locks in the flavor and moisture in a way that sautéeing or grilling can't.
+This is the best sockeye salmon recipe because it locks in the flavor and moisture in a way that sautéeing or grilling can't.

 Baked sockeye salmon in foil, topped with lemon slices.